Raspberry Autumn Bliss: A Reliable Plant with Exceptional Flavour

 Q: How tall do Autumn Bliss raspberry canes grow?

-A: You can expect to harvest the delicious fruit at the end of autumn.
-The fruit is borne on canes which fruited in the previous season, so ensure you care for them well!
+A: The delicious fruit will be harvested at the end of autumn.
+It is borne on canes grown in the previous season, so ensure you care for them well!

 Q: Can I grow autumn-fruiting raspberries in pots?

 A: Absolutely!
 If you don’t have space in the garden, you can grow autumn-fruiting raspberries in pots.
-Just ensure the pot has good drainage and use a quality potting mix.
+Ensure the pot has good drainage and use a quality soil-based potting mix.

 Q: How can I encourage more shoots from my raspberry canes?